centreon/centreon-documentation/versioned_docs/version-22.04/integrations/plugin-packs/procedures/hardware-storage-dell-compellent-api.md

 > Set host macro `CEMUSER`, `CEMPASSWORD`, `CEMADDRESS`, `DELLSTORAGESDKDLL` (the complete path of `DellStorage.ApiCommandSet.dll` file)

-> Don't use the '!' character in centreon macro configuration.
+> Don't use the '!' character in centreon macro configuration!

 ## Centreon Configuration